HCL

 What is the biggest cost factor in a roof replacement?

-In Rhode Island, Materials (Shingles) is the largest single line item, at about 40% of the total.
-Labor here runs at 1.22x the national rate, so getting multiple local quotes is the most reliable way to control the final price.
+In our roof replacement cost model, Materials (Shingles) is the largest single line item at about 40% of the total.
+We rate Rhode Island labor at 1.22x the national level, so the labor share of the job moves the most from state to state.
+Getting several itemized local bids is the only reliable way to pin down your own number.

-What is the cheapest a roof replacement in Rhode Island typically runs?
+What is the lowest realistic price for a roof replacement in Rhode Island?

 Where Roof Replacement Projects Happen in Rhode Island